mwwhited-forks/dotnet-libs/docs/Libraries/Eliassen.Azure.StorageAccount.md

 #### Constructor
 Initializes a new instance of the
- *See: T:Eliassen.Azure.StorageAccount.BlobStorage.BlobServiceClientFactory*class with the specified configuration.
+ *See: T:Eliassen.Azure.StorageAccount.BlobStorage.AzureBlobServiceClientFactory*class with the specified configuration.

 ##### Parameters